k-duan/rl/README.md

 1. Batch size makes a big difference
 2. Network size makes a big difference (#hidden layers)

 Check the plot below (2 hidden layers v.s.
 1 hidden layer).
+With 2 hidden layers VPG is able to achieve max episode length (500) with less than 400 sampled episodes.
 ![Screenshot 2024-12-04 at 23.54.55.png](plots/Screenshot%202024-12-04%20at%2023.54.55.png)

 3. Rewards must be normalized by mean and std (state independent baseline)